ThinAirProxy/Southern-Gothic-World/content/Southern Gothic - Savannah/Characters/NPCs/Storyteller NPCs/Kindred/Gideon Black.md

 ***Clan:*** [[Nosferatu]]
 ***Bloodline:*** Maiyarap
 ***Covenant:*** None
-***City Status:*** 3 (Hound)
+***City Status:*** 3 (Hound - *Former*)
 ***Clan Status:*** 3 (Uncle)
 ***Covenant Status:*** 0

 ***Personality:***
-Gideon Black is a towering enforcer and the Prince’s most loyal Hound, embodying raw strength and unyielding resolve.
+Gideon Black is a towering enforcer and was the Prince’s most loyal Hound, embodying raw strength and unyielding resolve.
 His presence is both intimidating and awe-inspiring, as his massive frame and deliberate demeanor leave little doubt about his role as the Prince’s chosen weapon.
-While his appearance inspires fear, Gideon operates with a strict sense of duty, wielding his power to maintain order and uphold the Prince’s decrees.
+While his appearance inspires fear, Gideon operated with a strict sense of duty, wielding his power to maintain order and uphold the Prince’s decrees.

 Despite his terrifying visage, Gideon’s sense of fairness and loyalty make him more than a brute.
 He is deliberate in his actions and prefers to avoid unnecessary violence, though when provoked, his strength and ferocity are unmatched.